Nervosys/Botnix/maintainers/scripts/bootstrap-files/README.md

 # Bootstrap files

-Currently `nixpkgs` builds most of it's packages using bootstrap seed binaries (without the reliance on external inputs):
+Currently `botpkgs` builds most of it's packages using bootstrap seed binaries (without the reliance on external inputs):

-- `bootstrap-tools`: an archive with the compiler toolchain and other helper tools enough to build the rest of the `nixpkgs`.
+- `bootstrap-tools`: an archive with the compiler toolchain and other helper tools enough to build the rest of the `botpkgs`.
 - initial binaries needed to unpack `bootstrap-tools.*`.
 On `linux` it's just `busybox`, on `darwin` it's `sh`, `bzip2`, `mkdir` and `cpio`.
 These binaries can be executed directly from the store.